Skip to content

 Definition of a Parenting Plan

 A Parenting Plan is a document that sets out the agreed-upon arrangements regarding the care, living arrangements, and decision-making responsibilities for a child.
-It is typically created by the parents, with or without the assistance of legal professionals, and serves as a roadmap for co-parenting after separation or divorce.
+This includes important considerations such as child travelling overseas after separation, which requires specific agreements and permissions from both parents.
+The plan is typically created by the parents, with or without the assistance of legal professionals, and serves as a roadmap for co-parenting after separation or divorce.

 Parenting Plans can be as detailed or as flexible as the parents desire.
-They can cover a wide range of topics, including but not limited to, the child’s daily routine, education, healthcare, extracurricular activities, and religious upbringing.
+They can cover a wide range of topics, including but not limited to, the child’s daily routine, education, healthcare, extracurricular activities, religious upbringing, and international travel arrangements.
 The goal is to create a comprehensive plan that addresses the specific needs and circumstances of the child and the parents.

 Creating a Parenting Plan requires open and honest communication between the parents.
-It is an opportunity for them to discuss their expectations, concerns, and priorities when it comes to raising their child.
+It is an opportunity for them to discuss their expectations, concerns, and priorities when it comes to raising their child, including potential overseas travel and living arrangements.
 By working together to create a Parenting Plan, parents can establish a solid foundation for co-parenting and ensure that their child’s best interests are always the top priority.

 Key Components of a Parenting Plan